United States Australian Football League: National teams

 USAFL is responsible for the co-ordination of the National Teams, the USA Revolution men's team and the USA Freedom women's team.

 The team plays in international tournaments and exhibition matches against other countries.
 National team players are selected from the best US-born players from the club teams across the country.

-With close proximity to Canada, the Revolution & Freedom participate in the annual 49th Parallel Cup against Canada each year except for years of the International Cup in Australia.
+With close proximity to Canada, the Revolution & Freedom participate in the annual 49th Parallel Cup against Canada each year except for years of the Australian Football International Cup.
+As of the last edition in 2023, the Revolution men have won eleven of the twelve meetings against the Canada Northwind, while the Freedom women have fallen to the Canada Northern Lights in five of seven contests.

 The Revolution competed in the 2002 Australian Football International Cup, finishing 5th out of 11 countries and in the 2005 Australian Football International Cup finishing 3rd out of 10 countries.
-They competed in the 2008 Australian Football International Cup where the Revolution finished 7th out of 16 countries.
+They competed in the 2008 Australian Football International Cup, where the Revolution finished 7th out of 16 countries.
 At the 2011 Australian Football International Cup, the Revolution finished 4th in an increased field of 18 countries.
 The Revolution finished 8th at the 2014 Australian Football International Cup, again with 18 countries participating.
+They would come in 4th at the 2017 Australian Football International Cup which, as of 2024, was the last edition.

+After completing a tour of Australia in 2009, the Freedom were one of five teams to compete in the first International Cup Women's Division at the 2011 Australian Football International Cup, finishing third.
+At the 2014 Australian Football International Cup, the Freedom finished in third place again while a reserves team, the USA Liberty, came in last of the seven competing teams.
+Three years later, the Freedom finished fourth at the 2017 Australian Football International Cup while the Liberty went 3-2 in five matches against teams from various leagues in and around Melbourne.

+After the postponement and subsequent cancellation of the International Cup in 2020, 2021, 2023 and 2024, both the Revolution and Freedom took part in the 2024 AFL Transatlantic Cup, one of three regional tournaments scheduled by the AFL to sustain the international Aussie Rules game until the International Cup could be restored.
+Both American teams would advance to the Grand Final, and both would lose to Ireland.